nathanph/ms-thesis/3-background/1-voting/1-voting-systems.md

 Choices
 -------
-A voting system's **choices**, or **options**, are the set of choices that a voting actor can select from.
-The choices available may be determined by primary vote, write-in, or some combination of the two.
+A voting system's **choices**, or **options**, are the set of choices that a voting actor can select from, they are the *who* or *what* being decided in a vote.
+The choices available may be determined by primary vote, polling, write-in, or some combination of techniques.

 ### Representative Democracy
 In a **representative democracy**, choices are candidates who are meant to